ivan-madjarov/pm-agent-cfg/src/windows/README-new.md

 ## 🎯 **The Solution**

-A single, comprehensive tool that configures PM Agent registry settings with **no external dependencies**.
+A single, comprehensive tool that configures PM+ Agent registry settings with **no external dependencies**.
 Choose your preferred interface:

 ### ✅ **Primary Tool: Standalone Batch Script**
 **File**: `scripts/windows/pm-agent-config.bat`